MikailaAkeredolu/exam1-redo/README.md

        - Your method should print the word "even" if the number is even, or print "odd" if the number is odd.

-   - Q2 Create a static method to calculate and return the area of a **trapezium**.
+   - Q2 Create a static method to calculate and returns the area of a **trapezium**.

   - Q3 Create a static method that accepts an array of whole numbers